Albion Online Return Rate Explained

 The four layers of return rate

-Return rate in Albion is a stack of four things: a base, a spec bonus, a city bonus, and focus.
-Each layer is independent (you can have one without the others) and each one stacks multiplicatively on top of the ones below.
+Return rate in Albion is a stack of four things: a city base, a specialty bonus, focus, and the daily city bonus.
+Each layer is independent (you can have one without the others) and they all add together into one bonus total, which the game converts to a return rate via bonus / (1 + bonus).
 Understanding the layer order is how you stop leaving silver on the table.

 The 15% base: what everyone starts with

-The moment you walk up to any crafting station and craft an item, the game rolls a 15% base return rate on the materials.
+The moment you walk up to any city crafting station and craft an item, the game rolls a 15% base return rate on the materials.
 If the craft costs 100 T6 cloth, roughly 15 of that cloth comes back to you in the output window alongside the finished item.
+Under the hood this is the flat +18% production bonus every royal city, Caerleon, and Brecilien grants, converted through bonus / (1 + bonus): 0.18 / 1.18 ≈ 15%.
 You do not need Premium, you do not need specialization, you do not need a bonus city.
-You just need to be standing at a station.
+You just need to be standing at a city station.

 Specialization: the compounding layer

 Specialization is the largest controllable multiplier on your return rate and the one that most separates casual crafters from professionals.
-Every craftable item in Albion has its own specialization node on the Destiny Board , not per weapon type, not per armor category, per exact item.
-T6 cloth chest has a node.
-T6 cloth cowl has a different node.
-T7 cloth chest has its own node again.
-Specializing is expensive and slow, but every level adds a small amount of return rate that compounds on top of everything else.
+Every craftable item in Albion has its own specialization node on the Destiny Board , not per weapon type, not per armor category, per item line.
+Cloth robes have a node.
+Cloth cowls have a different node.
+Here is the part most guides get wrong: specialization does not add return rate at all.
+What it adds is Focus Cost Efficiency (FCE), and every 10,000 FCE halves the focus cost of the craft it covers.
+Mastery levels add 30 FCE each across the whole category; spec levels add much more, but only on their own item line.

-The +18% city bonus: pay attention to geography
+The +15% specialty bonus: pay attention to geography

 Every Royal Continent city gives a +15% per-item crafting bonus on its specialty items (on top of a +18% city-wide return-rate header) and a +40% refining return rate on its bonus raw.
 The per-item bonus is location-gated.
 It only applies when you craft that specific item at that specific city's station.
 Craft the same item anywhere else and you leave the bonus on the table.